Bird in Space: Art galleries where the sculptures reside

-Constantin Brancusi vs the United States
+Brancusi v.
+United States

 In 1926, Bird in Space was the subject of a court battle over its taxation by U.S. Customs.
 In October 1926, Bird in Space, along with 19 other Brâncuși sculptures, arrived in New York harbor aboard the steamship Paris.
 While works of art are not subject to custom duties, the customs officials refused to believe that the tall, thin piece of polished bronze was art.
 Therefore, the officials imposed the tariff for manufactured metal objects, 40% of the sale price or about $230 (over $3130 in 2016 U.S. dollars).

 Marcel Duchamp (who was an artist that accompanied the sculptures from Europe), American photographer Edward Steichen (who was to take possession of Bird in Space after exhibition), and Brâncuși himself were indignant; the sculptures were set to appear at the Brummer Gallery, an avant-garde art gallery in New York City, and then the Arts Club in Chicago.
 Under pressure from the press and artists, U.S. customs agreed to rethink their classification of the items, releasing the sculptures on bond (under "Kitchen Utensils and Hospital Supplies") until a decision could be reached.
 However, customs appraiser F. J. H. Kracke eventually confirmed the initial classification of items and said that they were subject to duty.
 Kracke told the New York Evening Post that "several men, high in the art world were asked to express their opinions for the Government....
 One of them told us, 'If that's art, hereafter I'm a bricklayer.'
 Another said, 'Dots and dashes are as artistic as Brâncuși's work.'
 In general, it was their opinion that Brâncuși left too much to the imagination."
 The next month, Steichen filed an appeal to the U.S. Customs' decision to reclaim the money.